 [Place Figure 2 Here]

 1.2.4.
 Tasks description.
 Define various tasks to capture the wrist motion during flexion-extension, radial-ulnar deviation, and circumduction16.
 Describe DRUJ motion tasks as forearm rotation from a holding pose to full pronation or to full supination defined as rotation of a T-handle doorknob in clockwise and counter clockwise directions21.
 Acquire videoradiographs of the wrist at its neutral pose (i.e., neutral static task).
-Capture the neutral pose when the back of the hand was coplanar with the back of the forearm.
+Capture the neutral pose with the back of the hand coplanar with the back of the forearm.

-NOTE: In the starting posture of all tasks, the shoulder was in adduction, the elbow was supported at the joint level, and the forearm was unconstrained and in its neutral rotation.
+NOTE: In the starting posture for all tasks, the shoulder was in adduction, the elbow was supported at the joint level, and the forearm was unconstrained and in its neutral rotation.
 Tasks of flexion-extension and radial-ulnar deviation were described as the rotation of the palm relative to the volar-dorsal and radial-ulnar sides of the hand, respectively.
 Circumduction was described as the wrist motion that aimed to achieve maximum active range-of-motion in every direction.

 1.2.5.
 Videoradiograph acquisition.
 Acquire videoradiographs at a rate of 200 Hz with the camera shutter speed set at 500 &#181;s.
-Record two seconds of imaging for each task.
+Record two seconds of imaging for each task to acquire 2 repetitions.
 Store videoradiographs acquired from each X-ray source as CINE video in an 8-bit format.

-NOTE: In this study, the radiographs were 1760&#215;1760 pixels in image size and had a resolution of approximately 0.22&#215;0.22mm per pixel.
+NOTE: In this study, the radiographs were 1760&#215;1760 pixels in image size and had a resolution of approximately 0.22mm&#215;0.22mm per pixel.

-NOTE: Current X-ray sources have an option to magnify the field-of-view (FOV); however, in this study, the magnified mode offered by the hardware was not used.
+NOTE: Current X-ray sources have an option to magnify the field-of-view (FOV).
+However, in this study, the magnified mode offered by the hardware was not used.
 Based on the task description, this capability might enable you to acquire higher resolution outputs.
 If this feature is used, the Undistortion Grid and Calibration steps must be captured in this mode.

 1.3.
 Optical motion capture (OMC) – accuracy study

 1.3.1.
 Use the optical motion capture (OMC) data acquisition protocol described in previous studies14,15.
 Directly attach two marker clusters, each with four 9.5 mm diameter retro-reflective marker spheres, to the third metacarpal and radius bones.
-Capture markers movement by 8 optical motion capture cameras.
+Capture marker movement using 8 optical motion capture cameras.
 Synchronize the start of the OMC data acquisition with the BVR by an active low external trigger.

 2. Data Processing